coderiders22/Dark-Pattern-IIT-BHU-hackathon/README.md

 > By giving the user a new browser which by default has capabilities to detect dark patterns, we have not only put user experience to highest priority, but also ensured that we are providing the users with a secure and efficient solution to their problem.

 > [!NOTE]
-> TECHSTACK
+> **TECHSTACK**
-- Browser
+- **Browser**-:
-The browser has been made on chromium framework.
-The built in extension has been integrated with the browser by forking chromium and joining the extension.
+*The browser has been made on chromium framework.
+The built in extension has been integrated with the browser by forking chromium and joining the extension.*
-* Extension
+* **Extension**-:
-The extension has been made in JavaScript.
-The integration of the model within the extension has been done using Flask.
+*The extension has been made in JavaScript.
+The integration of the model within the extension has been done using Flask.*
-+ ML model
++ **ML model**-:
-We used BERT model,  trained it on a relevant dark patterns data set, and deployed it to integrate in the extension.
+*We used BERT model,  trained it on a relevant dark patterns data set, and deployed it to integrate in the extension.*
-- Encryption Techniques
+- **Encryption Techniques**-:
-Made using JavaScript, this encryption is compatible with all browsers.
-The folder has to be uploaded and tapped into to enable it.
+*Made using JavaScript, this encryption is compatible with all browsers.
+The folder has to be uploaded and tapped into to enable it.*

  ![VIII.
 Flowchart of working](Screenshot.png)